Keeping Your Data Safe During the Tax Season

 These fraudulent emails (and phone calls too) appear legitimate and take advantage of those who are often too busy or are simply unprepared to identify a scam.

 The IRS is reminding people to remember that “the IRS doesn't initiate contact with taxpayers by email, text messages or social media channels to request personal or financial information.
 In addition, IRS does not threaten taxpayers with lawsuits, imprisonment or other enforcement action.”

 If you receive an email with a sense of urgency requesting something must be done “NOW”, requesting a money transfer, poor grammar or misspelled words, or an illegitimate domain, they more than likely will be a phishing email.
-With tax season here, tax-related themed emails may frequent more in your email inbox.
+With tax season here, tax-related themed emails may become a hot commodity your email inbox.

 Photo credit: Proofpoint

 Another example of a phishing scam to watch out for during Tax Season is a Robocall.
 The hacker will call you claiming to be an IRS official and demand payment and or mentioning that you have not filed taxes yet.

 The IRS will NOT:

 Call you to demand immediate payment.
 The IRS will not call you if you owe taxes without first sending you a bill in the mail.